 I suggest women avoid IF unless they are young, fit, healthy, getting enough sleep and living happily.
 Avoid if you are pregnant, trying to get pregnant, or may wish to become pregnant soon.

-In short, if you’re physically or mentally stressed, eat on time and eat right.
+If you’re physically or mentally stressed, eat on time and eat right.
+Avoid fasting.

 - Eat the correct amount of calories